carpentries/workshop-template/_extras/customization.md

     this line.
 Note: this value must be given as a string in double quotes, rather than as a number.

+*   `what3words` is the [what3words](https://what3words.com) address for the
+    workshop venue.
+What3words divides the world into 3x3m squares and assigns each a unique address consisting of three words separated by dots, allowing users to specify locations precisely.
+Depending on the venue, this can be used to specify the location of e.g. the room or the building entrance.
+    Note: this value is given in the form 'one.two.three' with no leading slashes and not as a URL.

 ### For online workshops

 If the workshop is online, follow the same instructions as above with the